Things to do near Loch Lomond

 Discover Scotland’s Wildlife

 Do you dream of spotting a red squirrel?
 Or of seeing golden eagles soar over your head?
 This is all possible here.
 There are several Scottish Wildlife Trust and RSPB reserves in the area.
 Loch Lomond is internationally important with many rare species.
 For example, you might find kingfishers on the Endrick, ospreys on Loch Lomond and the Lake of Menteith and ptarmigan on the high tops.
-Red squirrels can be seen at Aberfoyle.
+Red squirrels can be seen at Aberfoyle, and increasingly in other places too.
 If you’re lucky you might even see eagles, pine marten and otters.
-Take your binoculars though – they are very good at hiding!
+The garden here at Ballat Smithy Cottage is a haven for birds and our guests enjoy watching them at the feeders.
+Our latest, very exciting, visitor is a barn owl!

 Golfing and sports near Loch Lomond